 Members of these associations, guilds and unions vote forward one winner in eleven different categories.
 In addition to this, we celebrate one film which has been voted forward by the Norwegian public as the year’s best through our partner Filmweb.

-Mid Norway’s Film Market (Midtnorsk filmmarked) is the most important meeting place of the year for Trøndelag’s film industry, as well as anyone that’s interested in a closer relationship with central Norwegian film production.
+Mid Norway’s Film Market (Midtnorsk filmmarked) is the most important meeting place of the year for Trøndelag’s film industry, as well as anyone who’s interested in a closer relationship with central Norwegian film production.
 Here, local filmmakers present teasers from their latest films currently in production in the region.
 Specialists in editing, sound, music and effects are all represented and ready to show what they’ve been working on.

 Mid Norway Film Centre (Midtnorsk Filmsenter) and Filminvest in cooperation with Kosmorama, invites the public, the press, students and politicians, business and arts to an eventful day dedicated to “trøndersk” film.
 Mid Norway Film Market is hosted every year in week 10.
-This year, the film market ended with the filmpitch, Vårstigen.

-Filmmakers from around the world, with a portfolio of three feature fiction films or less, are eligible for having their latest film selected to our main competition.
+Filmmakers from all around the world, with a portfolio of three feature fiction films or less, are eligible for having their latest film selected to our main competition.
 Kosmorama’s programming committee, headed by the artistic director of the festival, will select competition participants that we believe show an emerging directing talent.
 Our programmers are actively searching for the most significant contemporary filmmakers, finally nominating a total of 12-15 feature films for the competition.

 An international jury of three members will view the selection during the festival and choose a winner.
-In addition, the films in the competition section will be eligible for our NDA Audience Award – our audience will vote forward their favorite throughout the festival screenings.[/expand]
+In addition, the films in the competition section will be eligible for our NDA Audience Award – our audience will vote forward their favourite throughout the festival screenings.[/expand]